Dentalium/Trail-of-AgRenSeq/README.md

 ![pca](images/PCA.png)

-As the result shows, there is a population structure differentiation within *Ae. tauschii* ssp. *stragulata*, which can be divided into at least two sub-populations.
+As the result shows, there is differentiation within *Ae. tauschii* ssp. *stragulata* population, which can be divided into at least two sub-populations.

 ## 3.5 Phenotype data